-Are you looking to grow your career in law enforcement and create a safe environment for those around you?
-Earn a bachelor’s degree in Criminal Justice at SNU* by attending class only one night a week on a schedule designed for working adults.
+Whether you want to follow in your hero’s footsteps or build an exciting, active career, SNU can help set you on the right path.
+Earn a bachelor’s degree in Criminal Justice at SNU by attending class completely online or only one night a week in Tulsa on a schedule designed for working adults.
 Classes are taught by experts in the field, and you’ll learn about the societal implications of law enforcement, writing, evidence, investigations, and more.

 Participants will explore their personal life philosophies in relation to public service and law enforcement.
 In addition, foundational and historical concepts of law enforcement will be learned and compared with contemporary concepts.
 Historical and developing trends in a global context will be discussed and contrasted by learners in this course.

 This course examines adult life experiences as a foundation for experiential learning.
 By reflecting on the concepts of adult development theories and an individual’s personal life experiences, the course will explore how those factors influence and help individuals to interpret life situations and circumstances in terms of relationships, personal decision-making and future applications.
 The purpose of this module is to give learners the opportunity to learn how to critically evaluate life-learning experiences.
 The evaluation of life learning experiences through critical reflection is foundational to the process of adult learning.
 As adult learners understand their life experiences objectively, they will be able to gain clarity about their past and be able to know how to apply their learning to present and future learning experiences.

 MENTAL HEALTH & SOCIETAL IMPLICATIONS OF LAW ENFORCEMENT